marmilicious/FastLED_2_Processing/README.md

 # FastLED_2_Processing
 Sketches for sending FastLED pixel data to Processing (via serial connection)

+*NOTE:  This requires the older version of Processing 2.2.1*

 FastLED Library info can be be found here: [fastled.io](http://fastled.io/)